jtadmor/resume/RESUME.md

 ## Yoel Tadmor Resume

 *Product- and people- oriented engineer.
-I excel at collaborating with stakeholders to define product vision and have a proven track record of driving technical implementation.
-Seeking a team that strives for excellence while doing socially valuable work.
+I excel at collaborating with stakeholders to define product vision and technical roadmaps.
 My ideal organization would be agile, minimally hierarchical, open-minded, forward-looking, and ambitious.*

 ### Contact
 <!-- Would like not to need HTML but sizing for images is not consistent in markdown -->